ludens-reklamebyra/rubics-app-express-template/README.md

 # Rubics app express template

-App using express and vite for creating dashboard applications for Rubics.
+App using express and vite for creating dashboard and components for Rubics.

-Simple template to start building you application.

-Just edit .env and constant file with correct values and POST rubics-app-config.json to create app endpoint and have fun!

-Dashboard will then load in an Iframe in Rubics dashboard
+## Config
+In `rubics-app-config.json` you'll find settings you can post to rubics-service `/api/v1/admin/apps` to start testing localy

 ## Build
 `yarn build`